 The industry has started to have discussions around sustainability and many destinations are promoting sustainability in the market.
 Some associations are formed by travel agencies and travel advisors with a theme of sustainability.
 Bigger players are needed to be included into the discussion in order to get more attentions among the consumers.
 Chinese government has a clear goal for carbon neutralization which will push forward the development of sustainability in travel industry from a macro level.

-In 2024, Chinese overnights ranked No. 8 among all the nationalities, which had over 60% growth of 2023, and was close to 45% of 2019 yearly level.
-In Q1 2025, Chinese overnights had 8.6% YtoY growth, which means that it hits the cap of not-growing flight capacity.
+In 2024, Chinese overnights ranked No.8 among all the nationalities, which had over 60% growth of 2023, and was close to 45% of 2019 yearly level.
+Till the end of August 2025, China overnights had over 22% YtoY growth while the flight capacity grow slightly.

-The summer plan towards Nordic countries for connecting products (multi-destination) is massive in the market.
-Norway will take the most overnights from the Nordic products in the summer time.
+The summer plan towards Nordic countries for connecting products (multi-destination) was massive in the market.
+Norway took the most overnights from the Nordic products in the summer time.